 The National Maritime Museum made it to No.9 in the Top 10 London museums.

-The National Maritime Museum in Greenwich covers British naval history from the Spanish Armada all the way up to the submarines of World War II.
-Along the way you’ll learn about exploration and trade during the days of Empire, and Nelson’s battles with Napoleon.
+The National Maritime Museum in Greenwich tells the story of the British navy from the Spanish Armada all the way up to the submarines of World War II.
+Along the way you’ll learn about Drake’s round the world voyage, trade during the days of the British Empire, and Nelson’s sea battles with Napoleon.

-The Maritime Museum’s principle building is the Queen’s House, which Inigo Jones designed in 1615.
-Although unremarkable by today’s standards, it caused an utter sensation in the 17th-century as it was London’s first example of a Palladian-style edifice.
+The Maritime Museum’s most historic building is the Queen’s House, which Inigo Jones designed in 1615.
+Although unremarkable by today’s standards, it caused an utter sensation in the 17th-century because it was the first time that anybody had seen a Palladian-style edifice.

-The two buildings connected either side by long white colonnades were commissioned in 1807, to celebrate Britain’s victory at the Battle of Trafalgar.
+The two larger buildings on either side of the Queen’s House, connected by two long white colonnades, were commissioned in 1807 to celebrate Britain’s victory at the Battle of Trafalgar.

-The Admiral’s exploits are admirably covered in his own gallery.
-The prize exhibit is the actual jacket that Nelson was wearing when he got shot on board HMS Victory – you can even see the bloodstained bullet-hole through which it entered his shoulder.
+The prize exhibit is the actual jacket that Admiral Nelson was wearing when he was shot by a French marksman on board HMS Victory – you can even see the bloodstained bullet-hole in front of his shoulder.